aldevvv/nexstjs/README.md

-# nexstjs

-> Opinionated Next.js + NestJS full-stack project scaffold — zero config, one command.
+> Opinionated NextJS + NestJS Full-Stack Project Scaffold — Zero Config, One Command.

-A production-ready CLI tool that bootstraps a modern full-stack application with **Next.js 15 (App Router)** frontend and **NestJS** backend, preconfigured with industry-standard libraries, sensible defaults, and clean separation of concerns.
+A Production-Ready CLI Tool that bootstraps a Modern Full-Stack Application with **NextJS Latest (App Router)** Frontend and **NestJS** Backend, Preconfigured with Industry-Standard Libraries, Sensible Defaults, and Clean Separation of Concerns.

 ```bash
 npx nexstjs my-app